 Virtual WAN is a collection of hubs and services made available inside the hub.
 The user can have as many Virtual WAN per their need.
 In a Virtual WAN hub, there are multiple services like VPN, ExpressRoute etc. Each of these services (except the Azure Firewall) is deployed in an Availability Zones region, that is if the region supports Availability Zones.
 If a region becomes an Availability Zone after the initial deployment in the hub, the user can recreate the gateways, which will trigger an Availability Zone deployment.
 All gateways are provisioned in a hub as active-active, implying there is resiliency built in within a hub.
 Users can connect to multiple hubs if they want resiliency across regions.

 While the concept of Virtual WAN is global, the actual Virtual WAN resource is Resource Manager-based and deployed regionally.
 If the virtual WAN region itself were to have an issue, all hubs in that virtual WAN will continue to function as is, but the user will not be able to create new hubs until the virtual WAN region is available.

 What client does the Azure Virtual WAN User VPN (Point-to-site) support?

 Virtual WAN supports Azure VPN client, OpenVPN Client, or any IKEv2 client.
 Azure AD authentication is supported with Azure VPN Client.A minimum of Windows 10 client OS version 17763.0 or higher is required.
-OpenVPN client(s) can support certificate based authentication.
-Once cert-based auth is selected on the gateway, you will see the .ovpn file to download to your device.
-Both certificate and RADIUS auth is supported with IKEv2.
+OpenVPN client(s) can support certificate-based authentication.
+Once cert-based auth is selected on the gateway, you will see the.ovpn* file to download to your device.
+IKEv2 supports both certificate and RADIUS authentication.

 For User VPN (Point-to-site)- Why is the P2S client pool split into two routes?